kgateway-dev/kgateway/test/kubernetes/e2e/README.md

 1. We group the tests by feature, so it's easy to identify which behaviors we assert for a given feature.
 2. We can invoke that same test against different `TestInstallation`s.
 This means we can test a feature against a variety of installation values, or even against OSS and Enterprise installations.

+## Test Suites
+A Test Suite is a subset of the Feature concept.
+A single Feature has at minimum one Test Suite, and can have many.
+Each Test Suite within the feature must have a function which satisfies the signature `NewSuiteFunc` found in [suite.go](./suite.go).

+These test suites are registered by a name and this func in [Tests](#tests) to be run against various `TestInstallation`s.

 ## Tests
 This package holds the entry point for each of our `TestInstallation`.